owickstrom/wickstrom.tech/_posts/2016-04-19-a-faster-test-workflow-for-haskell.md

 author: Oskar Wickström
 categories: Programming
 tags: ["haskell", "tools"]
+excerpt: "This post shows a way of running large Haskell test suites quickly using tmux and the send-keys command."
 ---

 The amount of tests in Oden has been increasing steadily since the beginning of